“The Freezer” by Dairy Queen

 Results

-The Freezer has been an ongoing success for Dairy Queen, who have released a number of ads including tv spots starring Ashley Simpson, and having released a number of beloved Blizzard flavors.
+The Freezer has been an ongoing success for Dairy Queen, who have produced a number of ads including tv spots starring Ashley Simpson, and has released a number of beloved Blizzard flavors.
 The site is still going strong and doing its job of teasing, hyping and releasing old favorites on a regular basis.